Geelong: Media

 The Geelong Advertiser, the oldest newspaper title in Victoria and the second-oldest in Australia, was established in 1840.
 The free Geelong Independent and Geelong News are the city's other major newspapers.

 Geelong is part of the Melbourne television licence area, and receives all of the free-to-air stations from Melbourne, including ABC, SBS, Seven, Nine, Ten, and the community channel C31.
-In some elevated areas of Geelong it is also possible to pick up UHF Ballarat channels but a high-gain antenna must be used.
+In some elevated areas of Geelong it is also possible to pick up UHF Ballarat channels but a high-gain antenna and amplifier must be used.
 The Geelong region also receives cable and satellite television services through pay television operators Foxtel and Neighbourhood Cable.

 The local radio stations are K-Rock (rock and pop music), 3GL (classic hits), Rhema FM (now 96three FM) (Christian community station), Hot Country Radio (country music station), The Pulse (community station), 3GPH (radio reading service), and Bay FM (adult contemporary music).
 The transmitters for K-Rock, The Pulse, Rhema FM, and Bay FM are located at a shared transmitter site on Mount Bellarine, near Drysdale.
+The transmitter for 3GL is located at a transmitter site in Leopold on 1341 AM, with low-power FM translators also on-air throughout the region between 87.6-88.0 FM, with another servicing Colac on 88.0 FM.
 Most Melbourne-based AM and FM radio stations can also be received clearly in the Geelong region.
 DAB+ radio services direct from Melbourne can also be received in most areas of Geelong.